arthurdeschamps/question-generation-nus-ids/README.md

 **Goal**: Generate the interrogative word first and feed it to the predictive model to improve the correctness of the questions.

-**Idea**: One encoder that produces latent representations of the features and words, one to predict the interrogative word (which uses the former’s output vectors as input) and finally one decoder to produce the question.
+**Idea**: One encoder that produces latent representations of the features and words, one to beam_search the interrogative word (which uses the former’s output vectors as input) and finally one decoder to produce the question.

 **Best model**: The feature-rich encoder is a bi-LSTM, the interrogative word generator a simple LSTM and the decoder a simple LSTM with attention on its inputs.
 The first word fed to the decoder is the predicted interrogative word.
 They also use a copy mechanism and feed-forward neural network to produce word distributions.
 The loss function is a combination of both encoder’s loss (joint learning task).